Find a Lender-Approved Local Conveyancer in Exmouth

 Planning law solicitors in Exmouth regulated by the Solicitors Regulation Authority

-The list below is a small selection of solicitors in Exmouth with expertise in planning law.
-The solicitors can give expert legal advice on all aspects of planning, including applications about listed buildings and conservation areas
+The list below is a non-comprehensive list of solicitors in Exmouth practicing in planning law.
+The solicitors can give expert legal advice on all aspects of planning, including planning applications and appeals

 • Michelmores Llp, Woodwater House, Pynes Hill, Exeter, Devon, EX2 5WR